Menu

 The Spirit brings gifts of wisdom, courage, understanding, right judgement, knowledge, reverence, wonder and awe in God’s presence.
 May we be graced by them all as we discern and decide how we can best work together to build up each other and to let God’s love be seen at work in each of us.

-to be God’s heart in the world
+to be God’s Heart in the World (Mark 16:15-20)

 The feast of the Ascension commemorates the return of Jesus to the Father.
 Jesus leaves in body but remains with us through the gift of the Spirit.
 We will celebrate the gift and presence of the Holy Spirit in next Sunday’s feast of Pentecost.

 The true meaning of our feast today is not found in Jesus’ leaving, but in the way he calls his disciples back together, to re-form them as a new community entrusted with the spread of the Gospel.
-Jesus sends the disciples out to make disciples of all nations, to baptise them in the name of the Father and of the Son and of the Holy Spirit, and to teach them his way.
+Jesus sends the disciples out to make disciples of all nations and to teach them his way.
 But the disciples are not left to do all that on their own.
+Jesus promises that he is with them always.

 This mission is authorised by God and passed on to us through Jesus.
 It is not about authority over others.
 It is actually a call to act as God would act, true to God’s heart as Jesus has taught us.